hackenbergstefan/pyroxene/README.md

 ## Limitations (as of now)

-- PyGTI2 does not support floating point data types.
+- Pyroxene does not support floating point data types.
-- PyGTI2 does not support target architectures where the size of the address space does not equal the size of `unsigned long`.
+- Pyroxene does not support target architectures where the size of the address space does not equal the size of `unsigned long`.
-- PyGTI2 does not implement error handling on protocol level.
+- Pyroxene does not implement error handling on protocol level.